 Lines of Source Code or Lines of Executable Code

-These metrics are extremely easy to calculate and purely look at the number of lines of code.
-Source code measures the white space in the code as well, while executable doesn’t.
+These metrics are straightforward to calculate and purely look at the number of lines of code.
+Source code measures the white space in the code as well, while executable doesn't.

 Coupling or Depth of Inheritance